 Investigations are overseen by Assistant Chief Tracy Fincher.
 Investigaitons encompasses various divisions and sections dedicated to investigating crimes after they happen and gathering intelligence to prevent future crimes.

-The Crimes Against Persons Section investigates all crimes affecting the safety and well-being of individuals.
+Crimes Against Persons cases include all crimes affecting the safety and well-being of individuals.
 Investigations include offenses such as homicide, assault, robbery, kidnapping, as well as many other offenses.

-The violent crimes unit is made up of detectives with specialized training and experience in investigating assaultive and injurious offenses against adults.
-The violent crimes unit was responsible for investigating 43 robberies, 3 kidnappings, 853 assaults, and 8 homicides in 2009.
-It should be known that these numbers may not reflect UCR numbers since some cases assigned for investigation were immediately found to be incorrectly reported.
+Violent crimes include cases of assaultive and injurious offenses against adults.
 Not only do these detectives actively respond to reported offenses, but they also try to identify trends in criminal activity and work with other units and divisions.
-Family violence, dating violence, stalking and harassment cases are also handled by the violent crimes unit.
-In this capacity the unit works closely with the District Attorney County Attorney, and Crisis Intervention to enhance the probability of a criminal conviction and to protect and safeguard the victims against future violence.
+INvestigators work closely with the District Attorney, County Attorney, and Crisis Intervention to enhance the probability of a criminal conviction and to protect and safeguard the victims against future violence.

-The Child Crimes Unit employs detectives who specialize in investigating crimes against children.
+The Crimes Against Children Unit employs detectives who specialize in investigating crimes against children.
 The majority of these types of crimes include Injury to a Child, Sexual Assault of a Child and Indecency with a Child.
 The Child Crimes Unit works closely with the Children's Advocacy Center/Hope House and Child Protective Services to investigate these types of crimes.
 The Hope House assists in interviewing child victims and helps coordinate the investigation and prosecution of offenders.
 CPS will oftentimes receive the initial complaint and forward it to the Child Crimes Unit.
 CPS will also follow up on the future welfare of the child.
-In 2009, Child Crimes Unit detectives worked 236 cases.

 Crime Scene Investigations Unit